petertamai/SpiderForce4AI/README.md

 > Run your own web crawler without annoying limits or insane costs.
 Just $10/month on any basic VPS (1GB RAM, 1 core is enough; 2GB, 2 cores is comfortable).

-A high-performance HTML to Markdown converter built for AI training data, RAG systems, and anyone sick of overpriced web crawling services.
+A high-performance HTML to Markdown converter built for AI training data, RAG systems, and anyone tired of overpriced web crawling services.

-**This crawler is highly optimized for speed and performance—it does what it takes and cuts out unnecessary bs.**
+**This crawler is highly optimized for speed and performance - it does what it takes and cuts out unnecessary bs.**

 **No menus, no footers, no cookie consents out of the box!** - Without AI, pure engineering logic!

+The main focus of this tool is simplicity of setup and ease of use.

 ## Crawling Time Comparison